lidofinance/lido-improvement-proposals/LIPS/lip-25.md

 #### 2.4.
 New target limit modes

+It is proposed to replace the current `isTargetLimitActive` parameter with the new `targetLimitMode` parameter to allow the Staking Router to consider the module's share when prioritizing validators for exit.
+More details can be found in the [`IStakingModule` interface specification](#1.2.-changes-in-existing-methods) and in the [VEBO Improvements specification](https://hackmd.io/@lido/BJXRTxMRp#VEBO-Improvements).

-The `StackingRouter` contract should support more than two target limit modes.
-To implement this the following changes are needed:
+To implement this improvement the following changes are needed:
 - The `isTargetLimitActive` field in the `NodeOperatorSummary` structure should be replaced with the new `targetLimitMode` field;
 - Existing external `updateTargetValidatorsLimits` method should be updated;
 - Existing `getNodeOperatorSummary` method should be updated.